 | Hidden Fees Matter | A $39/mo flat rate with no overages often costs less annually than $29/mo with caps and fees.
 Always calculate total cost. |

-Understanding these factors helps you budget accurately and avoid surprise bills.
+Understanding these factors helps you budget accurately, avoid surprise bills, and determine the real AI receptionist cost per month for your specific business.
+AI receptionist service pricing depends on six key variables.
 While advertised prices give you a starting point, your actual cost depends on how these six variables apply to your specific business.

 The most significant pricing factor.
 Your monthly call volume directly determines which pricing tier is most suitable.